 Causes of Ataxia

-Ataxia usually results from damage to the part of the brain that controls muscle coordination, also known as the cerebellum.
-Many conditions cause ataxia including alcohol misuse, stroke, cerebral palsy, multiple sclerosis and ALS commonly known as Lou Gehrig’s disease.
+Ataxia usually results from damage to the cerebellum, the part of the brain that controls muscle coordination.
+Many conditions cause ataxia including alcohol misuse, stroke, or other neurological diseases, such as cerebral palsy, multiple sclerosis, Huntington’s disease and ALS commonly known as Lou Gehrig’s disease.
 In addition, there are forms of ataxia that are inherited or genetic or passed through a family.

 Classification of Ataxia